If you’re a fan of the alternative rock band, The Cure, then you should check out these 34 most interesting facts about the band!

 The Cure headlined the 2012 Reading and Leeds music festival.

 Comedy show The Mighty Boosh paid homage to The Cure by playing the song The Love Cats during the credits and creating “Goth juice, the most powerful hairspray known to mankind.
 Made from the tears of Robert Smith.”
-South Park has also paid homage as Cartman believes Disintegration to be “the best album ever.”
+South Park has also paid homage as Kyle believes Disintegration to be “the best album ever.”

 The Cure has also had their song titles made into films, including Boys Don’t Cry (1999) and Just Like Heaven (2005).